 You just made $5 (or more).

 Does this type of service actually sell, though?

-Yes, it does, actually (just check the image below — 110 customer reviews!).
+Yes, it does, actually (just check the image on the right — 110 customer reviews!).

 Could you bang out 10 of these orders in a day?